AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-to-google-with-new-security-measures.md

 If you want to integrate any other service than Google Drive or Gmail, these restrictions do not apply.

-For instructions about connecting other Google Services to Workfront Fusion, see [Connect the module's app or web service to Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md#connect) in the article [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+For instructions about connecting other Google Services to Workfront Fusion, see [Connect the module's app or web service to Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md#connect) in the article [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 ### What should I do if I'm a G Suite user? {#what-should-i-do-if-i-m-a-g-suite-user}